Valaa-Technologies/valaa-vault/README.md

 Backend authorities are allowed and in fact expected to be much more than this.
-Nevertheless, when even such minimal authorities are combined with a way to deliver the Inspire runtime to users this completes Valaa as a fully self-contained platform.
+Nevertheless, when even such minimal authorities are combined with a way to deliver the Inspire runtime to users this completes ValOS as a fully self-contained platform.

 Note: tools for managing reference authority deplyoments will likely be contained in a separate repository (as valma).